-The Company's trade receivables of outside parties comprise of a couple of customers' balances that comprise of 81% (2019: four customers' whose balance comprise 69%) of the Company's trade receivables and contract asset.
+The Company's trade receivables of outside parties comprise of a customer's balance that comprise of 87% (2020:a couple of customers' balances that comprise of 81%) of the Company's trade receivables and contract asset.

 The Company also has significant exposure of credit risk in relation to its other receivables from its subsidiaries and a related company.
-A couple of subsidiaries (2019: three subsidiaries) and a related company's (2019: a related company) balance comprise 100% (2019: 98%) and 100% (2019: 100%) of the subsidiaries and related company's balances respectively.
+A couple of subsidiaries (2020: a couple of subsidiaries) and a related company's (2020: a related company) balance comprise 62% (2020:100%) and 100% (2020:100%) of the subsidiaries and related company's balances respectively.